-Join Adam Wilbert for an in-depth discussion in this video Exploring the Expression Builder interface, part of Access 2013: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Exploring the Expression Builder interface, part of Access 2013: Queries.

 Writing out various functions and expressions can quickly get complicated, especially when you're making use of multiple tables and queries across your database.
 Luckily, Access provides a tool that will help us construct our expressions.
 Let's go ahead and edit the Customer Lookup Query that we created in the previous chapter.
 I'm going to right-click on it, and jump straight into design view.
 Now, this particular query uses a criteria here that refers to a form.
 Let me right-click on it and open up a Zoom box.
 We can see that it refers to the form called Customer Lookup Form, and within that form, we're looking for a combo box called CBO State Lookup.

 Now previously, we had entered in this text manually.
 Let's take a look at another way that we could've done that.
 Let's go ahead and say OK here, and then I'm actually going to press the Delete key to remove that from the criteria.
 Once again I'm going to go ahead and right-click here, and this time instead of choosing the Zoom box, I'm going to choose this option here called Build.
 That'll open up what's called the Expression Builder.
 The Expression Builder will help us construct expressions that we can use with criteria and fields in our queries.
 It's separated into four main pieces.
 The upper window right up here is where the text will appear that'll get copied into the criteria when we're finished.